Fundamentals of Co-Design

 It is not for you if you:

-don’t have a relevant context in which to apply learnings — some activities won’t work well if you can’t imagine a professional, voluntary or community setting in which to apply them.
+aren’t in or familiar with a relevant context in which to apply learnings —- some activities won’t work well if you can’t imagine a professional, voluntary or community setting in which to apply them.

 expect to learn everything you need to know about co-design from this course alone.
-This is introductory training, which pairs well with our other course offerings such as Leading Co-Design in Complex Systems and Designing and Facilitating Workshops.
+This is foundational training, which pairs well with our other courses such as Leading Co-Design in Complex Systems and Designing and Facilitating Workshops.

 2026 schedule

-Plus every participant gets the option of a discounted 45-minute individual coaching session with Emma, to be scheduled at a time of your choice within two months of completing the training.
+👉 Plus every participant gets the option of a discounted individual coaching session with Emma or Ruth, to be scheduled at a time of your choice within three months of completing the training.

-Register your interest below to be informed when the next training day is scheduled.
+Register your interest below to be informed when the next course is scheduled.

 Investment & pricing